Parked:

 Leah Dixon and Jack Henry: Sculptors Leah Dixon and Jack Henry will be presenting out of the back of Jack's pickup truck.
 The artists will be building out the truck bed as a sort of gallery diorama, which will hold two side-by-side sculptures - one of Leah's and one of Jack's.
 Both artists' works, via different materials, bring formal shape to the accumulation of time - fitting for the mythic space of an urban parking lot, where forgotten cars, trash, and real estate value all quietly simmer.
 Leah Dixon's painted wooden tower is crowned with a planet-like time wheel - the god Apollo of the sunken lot.
 Jack Henry's resin sculpture captures and elevates the crystalline harmony of a city's refuse.

-Laurie De Chiara presents ArtPort Kingston: Jeila Gueramian, Roxanne Faber Savage, Stefan Saffer, Dasha Bazanova Surreal Tailgate - Tailgating is typically a ritual of the ordinary cars lined up, coolers cracked open, folding chairs gathered in circles of familiarity.
+Surreal Tailgate - Tailgating is typically a ritual of the ordinary cars lined up, coolers cracked open, folding chairs gathered in circles of familiarity.
 Dreamfield Rituals It is a surreal tailgate that turns this familiar scene on its head, transforming a roadside gathering into a dreamlike installation of uncanny objects, textures, and sounds.
 The exhibition borrows the language of the tailgate—station wagons, coolers, flags, chairs, figurines—but veers wildly off course, opening a space where mystery and play displace expectation.
 Jeila Gueramian outfits her 1982 Volvo station wagon with a textile environment, turning the vehicle itself into a vessel of soft wonder and intricate detail.
-Roxanne Faber Savage reimagines the cooler’s usual cargo, replacing ice and drinks with quivering jello sculptures that vibrate between humor and unease.
+Roxanne Faber Savage reimagines the cooler’s usual cargo, replacing ice and drinks with quivering bubble sculptures that vibrate between humor and unease.
+Becca Van K adds a splash of quirkiness with her woven chairs, hand-crafted perches that turn the casual act of sitting into an intimate exchange with materiality.
 Stefan Saffer extends a flagline into the air, punctuating the scene with symbolic banners and collaborating on a sound piece that drifts through the gathering like a strange signal.
 Dasha Bazanova adds her kitsch figurine sculptures, uncanny stand-ins for party guests whose frozen gazes linger between camp and charm.
 Together, these works create a disorienting tailgating tableau where the mundane morphs into the marvelous.
 Visitors are invited not to spectate from the sidelines, but to step into a surreal zone where hospitality and estrangement intermingle, and the everyday transforms into a ritual of imagination.

 Christina Massey and Kate Rusek: Rooted in shared ecological concerns, our collaborative installation transforms a car into a biomorphic spectacle.
 Kate Rusek contributes an imagined carbon-capture organism, scaling up micro marine life to propose remediation through abundance.
 Christina Massey interlaces woven aluminum surfaces from consumer waste as counterpoints to these exaggerated forms, while a soundscape emanates from the vehicle—evoking the fragility of a body under strain and the resilience of ecosystems adapting to change.
 Together, we reimagine the car as a living body pulsing with rhythm, vulnerability, and transformation.

-LC Armstrong’s six foot painting depicts a West Harlem parking lot returning to nature, with female Gremlins restoring a 1976 Gremlin car after regaining their wings through good deeds.
+LC Armstrong’s painting depicts a West Harlem parking lot returning to nature, with female Gremlins restoring a 1976 Gremlin car after regaining their wings through good deeds.
 Armstrong drew on her experience customizing vehicles in Venice, CA, to add technical details.
 According to Armstrong, “Ultimately, I believe that both nature and our better instincts will triumph.”

 Resurrect Studio: Resurrect Studio (Nancy Wu and Jean Davis, Co-Founders) create sculptures from Victorian-era NYC landfill glass that collectively narrate a tale of hope and inspiration, blending elements of the sacred and the profane.
 They collect glass fragments decomposing in the bay that have been tumbling for a century.
 Depending on the tide, the inventory varies greatly like the catch of the day.
 Fragments are sculpted into “3D watercolors.”
 How has one generation’s garbage become another’s gemstones?
 What will our children be mining?
 Resurrect Studio’s non-traditional approach to glasswork is aimed at finding the transcendent in the everyday.